Cultural Humility

 ourBRIDGE Afterschool - East Side @ Aldersgate

-Francina Taveras
+Francina Bolan

-Program Manager
+Program Manager - East Site

-Francina Taveras Portrait
+Francina Bolan Portrait

-Francina Taveras
+Francina Bolan

-Program Manager
+Program Manager - East Site

 Francina joined ourBRIDGE for Kids in April of 2022 as a Program Coordinator for Elementary.
 She possesses over 10 years of experience in education, specifically as a Montessori teacher for Early childhood.
 Francina moved from Dominican Republic to Colorado in 2015, and decided to call Charlotte home in April of 2021.
 She is a joyful woman who enjoys spending time hiking, discovering local coffee shops and playing video games.